gitme-waffles/e-commerce-back-end/README.md

 npm start
 ```

-In Insomnia core or your preffered REST client, use the
+In Insomnia core or your preffered REST client, using this url `localhost:3001/api/` followed by `categories`, `products` or `tags` to get to the desired end point to check that it is getting data from the database.
+If you want to select a single specific category, product or tag, just add the id of the target at the end of the URL.
+Examples below:

 ### GET All Categories, POST a new category
 ```